operator-framework/operator-marketplace/docs/how-to-upload-artifact.md

   packages: |-
 ```

+An operator's CSV must contain the annotations mentioned [here](https://github.com/operator-framework/operator-marketplace/blob/master/docs/marketplace-required-csv-annotations.md) for it to be displayed properly within the Marketplace UI.

 ## Pre-Requisite

 You need to have an account with `quay.io`.
 If you don't have one you can sign up for it at [quay.io](https://quay.io).